LouiaR/roman-numerals-convertor/readme.md

 ## Approach

 ### Features
-With the time given, I have chosen a combination of features and decided on how the structure of the application should look like.
+With the time given, I have chosen a combination of features, decided on how the structure of the application should look like and focus on the functionalities of the app.
 I then followed agile development approach to develop the application.

 With this application, users can:
 - convert a normal number (1 up to 3999) to roman number (I, V, M...)